 Families who require additional assistance during their search may call CMHA.
-CMHA will provide the family information on how to obtain a listing of property listings.
-CMHA will also provide the family information of agencies that help families find units outside of areas of poverty or minority concentrations.
+CMHA will provide the family information on resources available to assist them in their housing search.
+CMHA will also provide the family information on agencies that may be able to help families find units outside of areas of poverty or minority concentrations.
+CMHA does not maintain a property listing or provide housing search assistance directly to families.